 Will the Owners Stay in the House with Me?

 Maybe!
 It depends on what type of accommodation you select – and there are filters that will allow you to choose exactly what you want.
-(We cover this in more detail in our list of Airbnb rental tips!)
+(We cover this in detail on our list of Airbnb rental tips!)

 It used to be that when booking through Airbnb, guests would be staying in the home along with the owners – but so much has changed!
 In fact, the majority of the listings on Airbnb are furnished vacation rentals – and not somebody’s private residence.

-During our numerous stays, we have only once stayed in a private bedroom while the owner stayed in the house in their room at the same time.
-For all of the other rentals, we booked the entire home and had the space completely to ourselves.
+During our numerous Airbnb stays, we have only once stayed in a private bedroom while the owner stayed in the house at the same time.
+For all of the other rentals, we booked the entire home through Airbnb and had the space completely to ourselves.

 Are Airbnb Accommodations like B and Bs?

-Some people assume that Airbnb is like a traditional Bed and Breakfast – as the name, Airbnb suggests.
+Some people assume that Airbnb is like a traditional Bed and Breakfast – as the name suggests.
 However, this is not necessarily true.
 In fact, in all the places we have stayed, none of them have had the feeling of a B&B.

 Can You Save Money on Airbnb over a Hotel Room?